Yousof-kayal/odin-recipes/README.md

 # odin-recipies

 #### Description
-This project is the first project of Odin Project, an Open Source Course designed to teach me front end development.
+This project is the first project of Odin Project, an Open Source Course designed to teach me Fullstack development.

 It includes some of my favorite recipes that I have found on allrecipes.com, The butter chicken one is great.